Environments and Terrain Tools

-- Click and drag to create the region box.
+- Click and drag to create a region box.

-- Once a region is selected, you can switch between Move, Resize (scale), and Rotate in the terrain widget menu.
-These tools are very similar to how they’re used with parts.
+- Manipulate the region with the Move, Resize, and Rotate tools in the terrain widget menu.
+These tools are very similar to how they're used with parts.

-You can even delete or fill entire regions with a material.
+You can even fill or delete entire regions with a material:

 Merging Empty Regions

 When you select a region, you also select all the “air” inside that region.
 When editing regions — moving, resizing, etc. — the Merge Empty option affects the outcome.

 Each terrain material like rock, ice, or water has a default color, but you can customize these if desired.
 For example, if you’re building an arctic world or a volcanic wasteland, terrain colors may be adjusted to fit the theme.

 - In the Explorer window, select the Terrain object.

 - In the Properties window, expand the Appearance → MaterialColors branch.

 - Enter a new RGB value for any material and the terrain in your place will update dynamically.